Skip to main content

 });

-Please note a few things, the ID can be anything you want as long as it doesn't conflict with other refs, backstage recommends to use a custom name that references your custom provider, for example we are using OIDC protocol with Azure, so we could use something like auth.azure.oidc as well.
+The id of the API ref can be anything you want, as long as it doesn't conflict with other refs.
+Backstage recommends to use a custom name that references your custom provider.

-Also we're exporting this reference, as well as the typings, we need to be able to import this reference anywhere in the app, and the typings will tell typescript what instance we're getting from DI when injecting the API.
+As we're exporting this API reference, as well as the TypeScript types, we need to be able to import this reference anywhere in the app.
+The types will tell TypeScript what instance we're getting from DI when injecting the API.
 In this case we are defining an API for authentication, so we tell TS that this instance complies with 4 API interfaces:

-• The OICD API that will handle authentication.
+• The OIDC API that will handle authentication.

 • Profile API for requesting user profile info from the auth provider in question.